bojand/ghz/README.md

       "json" outputs the metrics report in JSON format.
       "pretty" outputs the metrics report in pretty JSON format.
       "html" outputs the metrics report as HTML.
+      "influx-summary" outputs the metrics summary as influxdb line protocol.
+      "influx-details" outputs the metrics details as influxdb line protocol.

   -i  Comma separated list of proto import paths.
 The current working directory and the directory
 	  of the protocol buffer file are automatically added to the import list.